olalonde/node-makeprg/README.md

 # TODO

-Pull request vim-nodejs-errorformat and use environment variable to determine which makeprg to use.
+Pull request vim-nodejs-errorformat and use environment variable/vim configuration to determine which makeprg to use.